-(3) If someone walks by and says something extremely rude and obnoxious, simply ignore them or smile politely.
-Whatever you do, just don't get into a shouting match with that kind of person.
+(3) If someone walks by and says something extremely rude and obnoxious (which is virtually guaranteed to happen at least once), simply ignore them or smile politely.
+What you don't want to do is get into a shouting match with that kind of person.
 I've seen activists fall into this trap before and it can get ugly, so beware of falling into that kind of trap.
 Plus, if others see you arguing, they might sympathize with the other guy instead of you.

 (5) Opening phrases I use:

 "Would you like to help animals and your health?"

 "Would you like to learn about vegetarian eating?"

 "Brochure on/against animal cruelty?" (supposedly men are more apt to take a pamphlet with this one)